Market Street (San Francisco): Better Market Street

 A project called Better Market Street was started under Gavin Newsom's administration to improve transportation on the corridor for people who walk, use bicycles, or ride public transit.
 Early efforts included traffic circulations trials in 2009 which disallowed right turns for automobiles on parts of the street.

-With Gavin Newsom stepping down as mayor in 2011, Mayor Ed Lee continued planning for Better Market Street and announced a series of public workshops.
+With Newsom stepping down as mayor in 2011, Mayor Ed Lee continued planning for Better Market Street and announced a series of public workshops.

 Originally, the street redesign was intended to be implemented around 2013-2014 when Market Street was scheduled to be repaved.
 By 2013 the project had been delayed twice; first to 2015 and subsequently to 2017.
 After further delays, the most recent iteration of the project began implementation in 2020 under Mayor London Breed's administration.

 The project initially proposed three alternative designs for Market Street: two that would provide transit priority and improved bicycle infrastructure in the form of raised cycle tracks, and one that would separate bicycle infrastructure onto Mission Street instead.
 In 2018, the project was redesigned with a new alternative that would keep the cycle tracks on Market Street but would implement them as sidewalk-level bicycle lanes.